jruesga/rview/Privacy.md

 If we decide to change our privacy policy, we will publish any related change on this page.

-This policy document was last modified on 8 Feb 2017.
+This policy document was last modified on 26 Sept 2017.

 Contacting Us